hucker/ten8t/README.md

 ## How is Ten8t Used?

-Well, once you have your check functions written you need to set up a `Ten8tChecker` object to run them for you.
+Once you have your check functions written you need to set up a `Ten8tChecker` object to run them.
 Essentially you need to pass the checker all of your check functions so they can be run.

-A common use case is to have check-functions saved in python source files that `ten8t` can discover via the import mechanism allowing files to be more or less, automatically detected.
+A common use case is to have check-functions saved in python source files that `ten8t` can discover via the import mechanism allowing check-functions in files to be auto-detected like `pytest`.

 Ten8t uses the following hierarchy: